 dancing at the Fall Fare, Denman Island 1998

-In 1996 I moved to Denman Island and shortly after met Bronwyn Simons, my first serious teacher of middle eastern dance.
-This was a time of transformation for me.
-During this time I studyied many different styles of middle eastern dance with Bronwyn and with visiting teachers; Lynette Harper, Rahma Haddad, among others.
-For seven years I danced with the 'Mellissae' dance company under the direction of Bronwyn Simons.
-'The Mellissae' were a group of 8-11 women ranging in ages from 18-85 years of age.
-We performed modern interpretations of traditional dances.
-In 2000 I became pregnant, it was a magical time!
+In 1996 I moved to Denman Island and shortly after met Bronwyn Simons who had just moved from California where she had studied cabaret and ATS style belly dance.
+Between 1997-2001 I studied with Bronwyn and with visiting teachers, Lynette Harper and Rahma Haddad.
+For seven years I danced with the 'Mellissae' dance company under the direction of Bronwyn Simons, we were a group of 8-11 women ranging in ages from 18-85 years of age!

-In 2001 Bronwyn and I formed 'Amazon Dance' and over the following 3 years co-created 3 full length dance theatre productions (the later two in collaboration with dancer Anthea Browne) ; 'Anima Mundi' spirit of the world 2000-2001, 'Axis Mundi' the story of the witches in October 2003, and 'Prima Materia' dances to welcome Spring in March 2004.
+In 2001 Bronwyn and I formed 'Amazon Dance' and over the following 3 years co-created 3 full length dance theatre productions (the later two in collaboration with modern dancer Anthea Browne); 'Anima Mundi' spirit of the world 2000-2001, 'Axis Mundi' the story of the witches in October 2003, and 'Prima Materia' dances to welcome Spring in March 2004.

 photos below by Deanne Loubardeaus